bsherrill480/example_django_site/README.md

 - runtime.txt: required by Heroku to know the python environment
 - Procfile: required by Heroku to know webserver stuff
 - .env: optional for Heroku, has local env vars. [https://devcenter.heroku.com/articles/heroku-local#add-a-config-var-to-your-env-file](https://devcenter.heroku.com/articles/heroku-local#add-a-config-var-to-your-env-file)
-- requirements.txt: required by Heroku and used for tracking packages used
+- requirements.txt: required by Heroku AND used for tracking python packages used
-- manage.py: djagno file
+- manage.py: django file used for interacting with django
-- api/: django app, handles routing of all api endpoints
+- db.sqlite3: sqlite3 database for development locally.
+- Makefile:
-- example_django_site/: djagno app, main point of entry for django.
+- example_django_site/: main "django app", entry for django.
 Has files like settings.py
-- my_user/: djagno app, Has user model and REST endpoints
+- docs/: "django app" with page basic documentation.
+- util/: Not a django app, just a utility folder for misc. reusable stuff.
+- **/: other django apps

+might need to do pip install --upgrade pip after activating your venv You might need to run sudo apt-get install python3-dev

+Using python3.5 because couldn't run prospector in python3.6.
+This is unfortunate because at the time of writing, everything else can run with python3.6.